-SERVICE AREA(S) New York City, New York.
-The Project Street serving the Bronx borough but has since ex boroughs.
-FUNDING & PROCUREMENT Project Street Beat started in 1988, primarily as an HIV prevention program with an adolescent focus.
+SERVICE New York City, New York.
+The Project Street Beat NYC Mobile Health Center started out AREA(S) serving the Bronx borough but has since expanded to reach all five of New York City's boroughs.

+FUNDING &

+Project Street Beat started in 1988, primarily as an HIV prevention program with an PROCUREMENT adolescent focus.
 Their first mobile health unit was donated to them by New York City.
 They have since expanded, procured a new unit, and receiving funding through a variety of grants.
 The mobile health unit is a 38-foot bus with one private exam room, a bathroom, a lab area, and two sound-proofed consultation rooms.

-SERVICES PROVIDED BY MOBILE HEALTH UNIT Pregnancy testing and counseling Contraception methods onsite (most methods onsite, including IUDs and implants; contraceptive patch and vaginal ring by prescription) STI testing and treatment onsite Gynecological and penile exams PrEP and PEP (by prescription) OTHER SERVICES: Naloxone and overdose prevention training Needle exchange Insurance enrollment Enhanced follow-up Case management Snack bags for food insecurity STAFFING Project Street Beat's Mobile Health Center is technician, HIV Prevention Specialists, and a a driver with a CDL Class B License.
-They al a driver.
-The size and type of the unit requires
+SERVICES PROVIDED BY MOBILE HEALTH UNIT

+- Pregnancy testing and counseling

+- Contraception methods onsite (most methods onsite, including IUDs and implants; contraceptive patch and vaginal ring by prescription)

+- STI testing and treatment onsite

+- Gynecological and penile exams

+- PrEP and PEP (by prescription)

+OTHER SERVICES:

+- Naloxone and overdose prevention training

+- Needle exchange

+- Insurance enrollment

+- Enhanced follow-up

+- Case management

+- Snack bags for food insecurity

+STAFFING

-STAFFING Project Street Beat's Mobile Health Center is staffed by a Nurse Practitioner, a lab technician, HIV Prevention Specialists, and a driver.
+Project Street Beat's Mobile Health Center is staffed by a Nurse Practitioner, a lab technician, HIV Prevention Specialists, and a driver.
 The size and type of the unit requires a driver with a CDL Class B License.
 They also have financial counselors accessible by phone and sometimes have Health Promoters outside the bus to welcome people and provide information.

+OPERATION & While the organization operates numerous brick-and-mortar health center sites, the SCHEDULING Project Street Beat Mobile Health Center typically provides services four days per MODEL week.
+The schedule has regular sites as well as "one time" locations or special events, depending on parking permits, which are a challenge to secure in New York City.
+This also includes "street sites," which are places the unit parks in areas with high need and/ or high foot traffic.

-OPERATION & SCHEDULING MODEL While operating primarily as a walk-in model prior to COVID-19, Project Street Beat has since developed into an appointment-based system (as well as continuing to take walk-ins).
+While operating primarily as a walk-in model prior to COVID-19, Project Street Beat has since developed into an appointment-based system (as well as continuing to take walkins).
 This helps to manage flow and anticipate volume rather than the previous model of walk-in only-and reduces lines outside the bus.
 They have found that many patients do keep their appointments.

-PRACTICAL CHALLENGES & FACILITATORS Their challenges have largely been maintenance and equipment related.
-If anything mechanical goes wrong with the bus, services are interrupted, which can affect patient access and trust.
+PRACTICAL Their challenges have largely been maintenance and equipment related.
+If anything CHALLENGES & mechanical goes wrong with the bus, services are interrupted, which can affect patient FACILITATORS access and trust.
 Project Street Beat has used telehealth to address "downtime" by speaking with patients remotely to prepare them for their visits or provide counseling.

 Temperature control also has been a challenge due to unpredictable issues with heating or cooling systems.
 Because of this, Project Street Beat has elected to take all temperature sensitive supplies on and off the unit each day to avoid risks.

 Due to the size of the bus, securing locations and permitting has been a challenge.
 Project Street Beat has built strong partnerships to overcome this, but it remains a challenge in the urban environment of New York City.

 They have built strong relationships throughout communities, including with patients themselves, which facilitates community trust and ongoing care.
 They have also expanded significantly over the years-both in terms of scope of services and serving all five boroughs.
 They believe that a willingness to expand and remain open to new opportunities is key to success.